anttoeknee/stretcharmstrong/README.md

 - Built-in methods for slide show controls
 - Can be used with rendered elements, image paths or AJAX requests
 - Cross browser compatible (tested on Chrome, Firefox, IE7-10)
+- Can be used on a page as many times as needed

 Usage (Pre-rendered HTML)
 -------------------------